Canon 1Ds Mark II vs Nikon D500

 The Nikon D500 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1Ds Mark II writes its imaging data to Compact Flash cards, while the D500 uses SDHC or XQD cards.
-The D500 features dual card slots, which can be very useful in case a memory card fails.
+The 1Ds Mark II writes its imaging data to Compact Flash or SDHC cards, while the D500 uses SDHC or XQD cards.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.
 The D500 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 1Ds Mark II cannot take advantage of Ultra High Speed SD cards.